Patrick.net is an anonymous forum where ideas censored in the corporate media are available for discussion in a civil

 Flag misquotes, personal attacks, and attacks on the site with the "flag" link by each comment so that they will go into moderation where they will be reviewed by a moderator.
-Please do not flag comments just because you don't like them.
+Please do not flag comments just because you don't like the opinion expressed.

 If you're wondering why your comment was flagged, please click the "edit" link on it.
 It should be pretty obvious when you read your own words again.
 If you think there was a mistake about the content's being flagged, please write email@example.com